Congress of Roman Frontier Studies: 13. 1983 Aalen, Germany

-The 13th Congress took place in Aalen in Baden-Württemberg, Germany from 18–25 September 1983.
-The pre-Congress tour ran from 14–17 September and started in Basel in Switzerland, also visiting the Roman site at Dangstetten, various museums, the late Roman Limes on the Upper Rhine to Schwaderloch, Vindonissa, Rottweil, and other places including Köngen and Schwäbisch Gmünd.
+The 13th Congress took place in Aalen in Baden-Württemberg, Germany from 18 to 25 September 1983.
+The pre-Congress tour ran from 14 to 17 September and started in Basel in Switzerland, also visiting the Roman site at Dangstetten, various museums, the late Roman Limes on the Upper Rhine to Schwaderloch, Vindonissa, Rottweil, and other places including Köngen and Schwäbisch Gmünd.
 Tours during the congress included Heidenheim an der Brenz, Ellwangen Castle, various sites on the Upper Germanic-Rhaetian Limes, Walldürn, Kastell Theilenhofen, Gunzenhausen and Weissenburg.
 The post-Congress excursion visited Roman sites in the Bavarian Danube valley on 26–27 September, including Faimingen, Eining, Kelheim, Regensburg, Straubing and Passau.

 284 archaeologists from 20 European and overseas countries took part in the conference.
 There were 120 papers ranging from Britain to the Balkans, the Middle East, North Africa and Spain.
 Eric Birley gave an overview of Limes Research since Ernst Fabricius.
 115 papers in 3 languages (German, English and French) were published in 1986, arranged by Roman province with a general section at the end.

 14. 1986 Carnuntum, Austria

 The 14th Congress took place in Carnuntum in Austria from the 14–21 September 1986.
-The pre-Congress excursion visited upper and lower Austria from 10–13 September, starting in Wels with visits including Linz, Enns (town), Wallsee, Bacharnsdorf, Rossatz, Traismauer, Tulln, Zeiselmauer and Klosterneuburg.
+The pre-Congress excursion visited upper and lower Austria from 10 to 13 September, starting in Wels with visits including Linz, Enns (town), Wallsee, Bacharnsdorf, Rossatz, Traismauer, Tulln, Zeiselmauer and Klosterneuburg.
 Excursions during the Congress included Carnuntum and its excavations and museum, Vienna (including the Kunsthistorisches Museum and Austrian Academy of Sciences, Höflein Bruck, Stillfried and Niederleis.
 The post-Congress excursion (22-24 September) went to western Slovakia and south Moravia, visiting sites around Bratislava, Rusovce (Gerulata), Iža (Celamantia), Nitra, Tren, Musov and Devín Castle.

 The handbook for the Congress was: M. Kandler and H. Vetters, Der Roemische Limes in Oesterreich (Vienna 1986).

 There were over 200 archaeologists and ancient historians from 21 European and overseas countries at the conference.
 104 papers were presented from around the Roman Empire, as well as papers on the cultural influences of the Roman military on local populations.

 87 papers in three languages (English, German and French) were published in 1990.